Rollpopptery/coil_lab/README.md

 # plot_3_usec.py

-With the wombatPi running coilscan.ino
+With the wombatPi running coilscan.ino,
 This charts the raw analog scan, a difference scan, and the shape ('normalised' scan)

 ### Set the com port in read_wombat.py